 Gartner defines a vehicle routing and scheduling (VRS) solution as an application that creates vehicle routes and schedules, considering multiple constraints and service requirements while minimizing transportation fleet costs and mileage.
 VRS creates repeatable scheduled static routes and/or dynamic routes based on inputs (orders, deliveries and pickups), rules and constraints for meeting objectives.
 Transportation delivery fleets include both full truckload and last mile.
 VRS solutions are capable of running both scenario modeling analysis to support fleet sizing, delivery window optimization, long-term planning and tactical optimization for execution of deliveries.

 Gartner defines a warehouse management system (WMS) as a software application that helps manage and intelligently execute the operations of a warehouse, distribution center (DC) or fulfillment center (FC).
 WMS operations natively exploit mobile devices along with bar codes and potentially RFID or other scanning/sensing technologies, to form the transactional foundation of warehouse management.
 This enables efficiencies of directed work activity (optimization) and the delivery of accurate information in near real time.
 Core WMS capabilities address, among others, the needs to receive, put away, store, count and pick, pack and ship goods.
 Gartner also includes additional integrated functionality offered by WMS providers beyond core WMS.
-These extended WMS capabilities can include more advanced capabilities such as managing labor or optimizing the locating of inventory within a facility.
+These extended WMS capabilities can include more advanced capabilities, such as managing labor or optimizing the locating of inventory within a facility.